Latina lesbian organizations in the United States: Washington, D.C.

-The National Latina/o Lesbian and Gay Organization (LLEGO) chapter in Washington D.C. was founded in 1987 and composed of Latino/Latina Gay and Lesbian community members.
+The National Latina/o Lesbian and Gay Organization (LLEGO) is a national organization based in Washington D.C.
+It was founded in 1987 and composed of Latino/Latina Gay and Lesbian community members.
 LLEGO provided specialized healthcare to their gay and lesbian Latino/Latina community members.
 They developed a statewide, nationwide, and international recognition to address the concerns affecting the Latino/Latina Gay and Lesbian community.
 LLEGO was D.C.’s first Latino LGBTQ national advocacy and rights organization.
 After attending the International Lesbian and Gay People of Color Conference, members within LLEGO began to re-establish and name themselves from the National Latino/a Lesbian and Gay Activists (NLLGA) to National Latina/o Lesbian and Gay Organization that use the acronym LLEGO.
 Since the organization's founding in 1987, LLEGO has provided Latina/o Gay and Lesbians with access to forums, conferences, and updates within the organization through their monthly newsletter, Noticias de LLEGO.
 Their newsletter highlighted issues within the community in Washington, D.C., organizational political, social, and HIV/AIDS, breast cancer and other healthcare related issues.

-New York
+Durning the 1990s, El Faro Bar opened doors in Adams Morgan, becoming the first Latino LGBTQ bar in Washington, D.C.